jman2476/blog-gator/README.md

 ### Install PostgreSQL
-*You may skip this step if you already have PostgreSQL version 15 or newer installed*
+*You may skip this step if you already have PostgreSQL version 15 or newer installed* Postgres, or PostgreSQL, is the database used by Gator, and is vital for its operation.
+If you already have Postgres installed, run `psql --version` in your terminal to verify that you have version 15 or newer.
+Otherwise, follow the instructions below for your operating system:

+**MacOS/Linux/WSL Only: Webi Install:** Go to the [Webi Postgres installation page](https://webinstall.dev/postgres/), copy paste the commands into your terminal, and press enter.
+Follow any prompts that come up, and then run `psql --version` to verify your installation.

+**Windows/All operating systems: EDB Download:** Get the link to the [installer for your operating system](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) from EnterpriseDB, the official distributor for Postgres, and then follow the instructions in the installer and/or in the [official installation instructions](https://www.enterprisedb.com/docs/supported-open-source/postgresql/installing/) for your operating system and architecture.
+Once done, run `psql --version` in your terminal to verify your installation.

 ## Installation